boyle/zedhat/README.md

 You can run `make test` to execute the automated test suite.

-For Ubuntu 18.04, install the dependencies from a terminal:
+For Ubuntu 22.04, install the dependencies from a terminal:
 ```
-sudo apt-get install git pkg-config autoconf gfortran
+sudo apt-get install git build-essential pkg-config autoconf gfortran
 sudo apt-get install libblas-dev libopenblas-dev libsuitesparse-dev liblapacke-dev zlib1g-dev
 ```